The Prettiest Lake in Every State

 Alabama: Lake Martin

-The sweetest spot in Alabama just may be this lake 80 miles southwest of Birmingham.
-When it was built in the 1920s, Lake Martin was the largest man-made body of water in the world; it stretches into three counties, covers a whopping 41,000 acres of water, and boasts 800 miles of wooded shoreline.
-These days, you’ll find locals escaping here for hiking, swimming, paddleboarding, waterskiing, boating, and fishing.
+The sweetest spot in Alabama may just be this lake, 80 miles southwest of Birmingham.
+When it was built in the 1920s, Lake Martin was the largest man-made body of water in the world; it stretches into three counties, covers a whopping 41,000 acres of water and boasts 800 miles of wooded shoreline.
+These days, you’ll find locals escaping here for hiking, swimming, paddleboarding, waterskiing, boating and fishing.
 Feeling particularly adventurous?
 Try cliff-diving at Acapulco Rock.
-Speaking of nature’s unique offerings, check out these heart-shaped lakes and islands around the world.

 Spencer Glacier and icebergs of Alaska in fall tourist destination